≡ Menu

 This is a fatal error, as “An appellant cannot raise an ineffective assistance of counsel claim for the first time on appeal.” (¶6).
 COA holds that, under Wisconsin law, the circuit court must hold a Machner hearing as a prerequisite to granting relief due to alleged ineffectiveness.
 (Id.).
 Because N.C.’s claim necessarily requires factfinding, she was therefore required to file a motion for remand; as she did not do so, COA holds it is powerless to grant the requested relief and therefore affirms. (¶8).

 Notably, there was another, more interesting, issue presented in this case–does a TPR petitioner have a right to the effective assistance of counsel?
-However, given that the procedural defect is fatal, COA holds there is no need to delve into this issue in this appeal.
+However, given that the procedural defect is fatal, COA holds there is no need to delve into that issue in this appeal.